|Name||Camp Robinson SUA|

 A current Arkansas hunting license is required for dog training.
 Trainers are restricted to eight dogs and may not train more than 3 days per week nor more than 2 consecutive days in a two-week period.

-- Waterfowl retriever training is allowed year-round except during permit deer hunts in Compartment 5, except during the firearm deer permit hunt.
+Waterfowl retriever training is allowed year-round except during permit deer hunts in Compartment 5, except during the firearm deer permit hunt.

 Live ammunition is prohibited for dog training.